-Grading Pass Merit Distinction 50% - 64% 65% - 79% 80% - 100% Specific Validation Requirements There are no spec cific validation requirements Supporting Documentation None Access To access programmes leading to this award the learner should have reached the standards of knowledge, skill and competence associated with the preceding level of the National Framework of Qualifications.
-This may have been achieved through a formal qualification or through relevant life and work experience.sd Transfer learner to transfer etion of this component award enables the to programmes leading to other certificates nent is a mandatory or an elective requirement.
+Grading Pass 50% - 64% Merit 65% - 79% Distinction 80% - 100% Specific Validation Requirements The provider must award: t have all of the following in place to offer this • er pack uit drawings and trainign boards with a ulic hardware to build test circuits Supporting Documentation None Access To access programmes leading to this award the learner should have reached the standards of knowledge, skill and competence associated with the preceding level of the National Framework of Qualifications.
+This may have been achieved through a formal qualification or through relevant life and work experience.
+Transfer learner to transfer etion of this component award enables the to programmes leading to other certificates nent is a mandatory or an elective requirement.